explosion/spaCy/website/docs/usage/projects.md

 checkout" feature to avoid downloading the whole repository.

-Sometimes your project configuration may include large assets that you don't necessarily want to download every time you run `spacy project assets`.
+Sometimes your project configuration may include large assets that you don't necessarily want to download when you run `spacy project assets`.
 That's why assets can be marked as [`optional`](#data-assets-url) - by default, optional assets are not downloaded.
 If they are to be included in the download, run `spacy project assets --extra`.